Quick Verdict

 Speed Counters — Player-based.
 Accumulate to Max Speed (4) when opponents lose life during your turn.
 Unlock permanent abilities.

-Blight Counters — Placed on lands to strip card types and mana abilities.
+Blight Counters — Placed on lands.
+The land loses all land types and abilities and gains {T}: Add {C}.
 From the Final Fantasy set.

-Finality Counters — If the permanent would go to the graveyard, it is exiled instead.
+Finality Counters — If the permanent would go to the graveyard, it is exiled instead (CR 122.1h).

 Experience Counters — Placed on players (not permanents).
 Persist even if the source commander leaves the battlefield.